stripe/stripe-python/README.md

     go get -u github.com/stripe/stripe-mock
     stripe-mock

-Install [pipenv][pipenv], then install all dependencies for the project:
+Install [poetry][poetry], then install all dependencies for the project:

-    pipenv install --dev
+    poetry install

 Run all tests on all supported Python versions: